-Have you ever watched a Japanese sunset in the Autumn?
-The scenery during sunset is very beautiful, and it will certainly become a memorable experience for you.
-Although the sunset can be experienced anywhere, there are a few especially picturesque locations that will enhance your experience.
+Although sunsets can be experienced anywhere, there are a few especially picturesque locations in Japan that will blow you away.
 This article introduces 5 of the best spots to view the sunset in Japan.

 1. Yuhigaoka Observation Platform